Do "Snow Bugs" Signal the First Snow? The True Identity and Mysterious Life of Hokkaido's Winter Harbinger, the Yukimushi|Domingo

 Hokkaido

-In Hokkaido, it's said that "when snow bugs fly, the first snow will fall," but is this really true?
-In Hokkaido, adult Todononeowawamushi aphids migrate to Mandarin orange trees around October.
-Meanwhile, the first snow in Hokkaido is said to fall on October 28th in Sapporo, and on October 19th in Wakkanai and Asahikawa, the earliest in Hokkaido (average values according to the Sapporo District Meteorological Observatory).
+In Hokkaido, it is said that "when the snow bugs fly, the first snow will fall," but is this really true?
+In Hokkaido, the adult Todononeoowatamushi migrate to Yachidamo trees around October.
+Meanwhile, the first snowfall in Hokkaido is typically on October 28th in Sapporo, and as early as October 19th in Wakkanai and Asahikawa, the earliest in Hokkaido (※average values from the Sapporo District Meteorological Observatory).

 • 1